 Any white person who brings the elements of civilization had the right to take over this continent, and it is great that some people did, and discovered here what they couldn’t do anywhere else in the world and what the Indians, if there are any racist Indians today, do not believe to this day: respect for individual rights.,”

-The people who followed these precepts, and who in 1911 bought the land the government sold, despite it being Indian land, which had sustained those peoples for millennia, certainly did not leave their earth untouched.
+The people who followed these precepts, and who in 1911 bought the land the US government was selling, despite it being Indian land that had sustained those peoples for millennia, certainly did not leave their newly acquired earth untouched.
 In twenty years they had turned it into a dustbowl that they had no choice but to leave.

 Sustainability is not a concept with which Rand would have any truck.
 But then she was not an economist, or even a philosopher.